Robie writes to help people acquire financial strength. She got her MBA from the University of Venice, Italy.

-If you are similar to me, you are good with money, you love to find good bargains, and you hate to waste.
+Maybe you are already good with money, always looking for good bargains, and you hate to waste resources.

-In short, we do our best to get the most out of every dollar spent, we are frugal.
+In short, you do your best to get the most out of every dollar spent; you are frugal.

-I stick with best/good quality items, trying to find them on sale; I avoid the cheapest products, especially if I don't like what's on the label.
+Stick with the best/good quality items, trying to find them on sale; avoid the cheapest products, especially if you don't like what's on the label.
 I totally believe that we are what we eat.

-That said, I'd like to share some examples of my experience in handling finances.
+That reflects my approach to spending.
+Below, I share some examples of my experience in handling finances.

 In our family, the rule of thumb is: "If we can't afford it, we don't get it."